-Okuhara Seiko was a late Edo and Meiji period literati artist.
-A painter, calligrapher, poet, teacher and martial artist, Seiko was born with the name Setsuko in the domain of Koga, to a high-ranking family of the samurai class.
-Young Setsuko would normally have been subject to an arranged marriage, however her class allowed for some freedom.
-Girls were not permitted to study painting as apprentices in the traditional workshop studios, instead Setsuko received private training from various artists and scholars, gaining a well rounded and diverse literati education.
+Okuhara Seiko was a literati artist of the late Edo and early Meiji period.
+A painter, calligrapher, poet, teacher, and martial artist, Seiko was born with the name Setsuko in the domain of Koga, to a high-ranking family of the samurai class.
+Young Setsuko would normally have been subjected to an arranged marriage, but her class allowed for some freedom.
+Girls were not permitted to study painting as apprentices in the traditional workshop studios, so instead Setsuko received private training from various artists and scholars, gaining a well-rounded and diverse literati education.

-Seiko opened a co-ed school in the early 1870’s.
+Seiko opened a coed school in the early 1870s.
 Seiko believed that girls who were serious about their education needed a place to study away from the demands of home.
-The school grew, reaching upwards of three hundred students, including geisha.
+The school grew, reaching upward of three hundred students, including geisha.

 Watanabe Seiran, originally one of Seiko’s students, was Seiko’s companion of more than forty years.
 Seiran was a talented painter in her own right.
 Not only did she manage the household and studio affairs, but she helped with the creation of commissioned works and the training of students.
 She was also responsible for the numerous study works and sketches necessary for the completion of paintings.
 Seiran emulated Seiko’s style so perfectly that it is difficult to tell their work apart without a signature.

-McClintock, Martha J. and Victoria Weston.
+McClintock, Martha J., and Victoria Weston.
 “Okuhara Seiko: A Case of Funpon Training in Late Edo Literati Painting.”
-Copying the Master and Stealing His Secrets: Talent and Training in Japanese Painting.
-Ed.
-Brenda G. Jordan and Victoria Weston.
-University of Hawaii Press, 2003.
-116- 147.
+In Copying the Master and Stealing His Secrets: Talent and Training in Japanese Painting, ed.
+Brenda G. Jordan and Victoria Weston, 116–146.
+Honolulu: University of Hawaii Press, 2003.